DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-7/event-instances/index.md

 ---

+## Unity Setup

+- Add the `FMOD Studio Bank Loader` script to your scene if it’s not already there.
+This object handles loading your FMOD Banks at runtime.
+Load `Master Bank` and `Master Bank.strings` on start.
+- Add the `FMOD Studio Listener` script to your main camera (`CameraBrain`).
+This object represents the player’s listening position for 3D audio.
+- Ensure that Unity is pointing to the FMOD project you're currently using.
+  - Go to `FMOD → Edit Settings` and set the `Source Project Path` to your FMOD project folder.
+  - Set the `Build Path` to  `Build/Desktop` folder.

+---

 ## 2) Bring the Event into Unity

 > Open the Level 1 scene in Unity Project tab: `3DGameKit -> Scenes -> GamePlay`.